rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 4. Fixing mixing values:
 Handling missing data in Machine Learning is important as it may lead to drawing inaccurate inference from the data.

 We will delete the columns with more than half of its members empty.
 This is because if we try and fill them most of the values will be having more fabricated values than the real values. (@Rodney - why?
-You need to explain these design choices with just a sentence or so)
+You need to explain these design choices with just a sentence or so.
+Done ✅)
 - ca
 - thal
 - slope

 Columns that have continuous values and the null values are not less than half, we try and fix this by either replacing with the mean, mode or median.
-For our case I used mean values. (@Rodney I dont understand what this means)
+For our case I used mean values. (@Rodney I dont understand what this means.
+I have tried to rewrite ✅)
 - trestbps
 - chol
 - thalach